Sometimes you have to shatter into a million pieces, falling to your knees, feeling like all you knew falls crashing at your feet or is stripped away.

 They are both so desperately lost.
 Yet in finding the body of work they are so possessed by, and in finding each other through it, they believe themselves to be so profoundly found.
 There is one problem with it all, however.
 If one is not already strong enough in mind to be discerning with what they have chosen to follow, one only gets lost in it, blinded by the hubris of perceived self-superiority.
 So be it.
 I’m no match for the power of enmeshment, nor do I have any interest in fighting against it anyway.
 We all have our own paths and I know that mine is one of autonomy, discernment, boundaries, and strength of body, mind and spirit.

 Several people who have noticed her shift in behaviour have since reached out to me asking, “What’s up with her these days?
 Does she belong to some sort of cult?”
 Trust me, I’m as clueless about the bizarre shift in persona as everyone else.
 The thing is, almost anything—including sports team allegiance—can become cult-like if you swallow it whole and lose all sense of discernment, skepticism and self.
 She’s always been easily influenced, and allegiance comes easily with the ego boosting being provided by the collective she’s now so committed to.
-“Best friend” worships the hallowed ground she now walks on, and she has also become the golden child of the founder of the work she is so faithful to.
-Every one of them, masters at scattering rose petals of praise in each others’ direction to sustain the insulated nature of their incestuous community.
-I’m sure this all must feel amazing to her, however because she never got that kind of attention from me.
+“Best friend” worships the hallowed ground she now walks on, and she has become the golden child of the founder of the work she is so faithful to.
+They have all mastered the art of scattering rose petals of praise in each others’ direction to sustain the insulated nature of their incestuous community.
+I’m sure this all must feel amazing to the ex, however, because she never got that kind of attention from me.
 I’ve always preferred humility and groundedness instead.
-There is little worse that living with an inflated ego.
+There is little worse than co-habitating with an inflated ego.
 One thing is for certain (and I share this from personal experience), her tribe is gleeful at her willingness to “follow her internal cues” and carry forth their legacy.
 They’ve got her hooked, and they’ve got her good.

 For obvious reasons, I’ve since been shut out, relegated to being the renegade who “lost her way”.
 The fallen angel.
 The freethinking dissenter who they “hope” will one day “find trust in herself again.”
 Ah, the sheer arrogance of it all.
 What they will never comprehend is that I trust myself more now than I ever have.
 In liberating myself, I have discovered greater autonomy, resourcefulness, a deeper connection to myself and others, and an empowering inner resilience that defies words.
 Perfectly timed for the dystopian times we are now living in.

 She had surrounded herself with the influence to leave.
 “Perhaps you’ve outgrown Deb and it’s time to move on,” were the heartless words imposed on her by the relationship-loathing, multiple divorced founder of this evolutionary movement.
-She couldn’t bring herself to say, “Perhaps you’ve outgrown the way the relationship has been and it’s time to discover something different”, which is certainly the way I saw it and why I was invested in exploring a new paradigm of being together.
+She couldn’t bring herself to be responsible and stay out of what was clearly not her business, or at the very least offer something along the lines of, “Perhaps you’ve outgrown the way the relationship has been and it’s time to discover something different”, which is certainly the way I saw it and why I was invested in exploring a new paradigm of being together.
 She chose instead to infect the ex’s mind with something far more personal.
 In a mind so easily swayed, and in a mind so blinded by her allegiance to this influential woman, I didn’t stand a chance.
 Betrayal was everywhere.